microsoft/azure_arc/docs/azure_arc_jumpstart/azure_arc_k8s/cluster_api/capi_azure/_index.md

   az --version
   ```

-- Create Azure service principal (SP)
+- Create Azure service principal (SP).
+To deploy this scenario, an Azure service principal assigned with "Contributor" RBAC role is required for provisioning Azure resources

-    To be able to complete the scenario and its related automation, Azure service principal assigned with the “Contributor” role is required.
-To create it, login to your Azure account run the below command (this can also be done in [Azure Cloud Shell](https://shell.azure.com/)).
+    To create it, login to your Azure account run the below command (this can also be done in [Azure Cloud Shell](https://shell.azure.com/).

     ```shell
     az login
-    az ad sp create-for-rbac -n "<Unique SP Name>" --role contributor
+    az ad sp create-for-rbac -n "<Unique SP Name>" --role "Contributor"
     ```

     For example:

     ```shell
-    az ad sp create-for-rbac -n "http://AzureArcK8s" --role contributor
+    az ad sp create-for-rbac -n "AzureArcK8s" --role "Contributor"
     ```

     Output should look like this: